-The bill requires the New Jersey Economic Development Authority to establish and administer the Charter School and Renaissance School Project Facilities Loan Program, which would provide eligible borrowers with a loan including, but not limited to, subordinate loans, to undertake or facilitate school facilities projects for non-profit charter schools and non-profit renaissance school projects located in a Schools Development Authority district.
+Charter School and Renaissance School Project Facilities Loan Program facilitate school facilities projects for non-profit charter schools and non-profit renaissance school projects located in a Schools Development Authority district.
 The OLS concludes that this requirement will increase the annual expenditures and revenues of the Economic Development Authority associated with the establishment and operations of the loan program.
 The OLS also expects the authority to incur additional expenses related to the ongoing administration of the program, which responsibilities will include creating program rules, reviewing applications, and verifying compliance with the terms of the loan program.
 However, the OLS is unable to quantify the magnitude of these administrative expenses because it is unclear whether the Economic Development Authority would be required to hire additional staff to administer the program.